turbot/guardrails-docs/docs/getting-started/getting-started-gcp/create-calculated-exception/index.md

 - [Create a Static Exception to a Guardrails GCP Policy](/guardrails/docs/runbooks/getting-started-gcp/create-static-exception/)

-In the [previous runbook](guardrails/docs/runbooks/getting-started-gcp/create_static_exception) we showed how to create a static exception.
-In this one, we’ll show how to make exceptions dynamically, based on resource tags.
-Start by creating another test bucket (we’ll use `guardrails-example-gcp-bucket-02`) with fine-grained access control and no labels.

 ## Step 1: Go to the GCP > Storage > Bucket > Access Control policy